Eduap-com/WordMat/How to build WordMat.md

 9. Place the core-files in MaximaWM/maxima/lib/maxima/5.45.1/binary-sbcl/

 **Structure of MaximaWM**
-maxima/bin      contains all executables maxima/info     Must be present for maxima to run maxima/lib/maxima/5.45.1/binary-sbcl/   maxima.core and maximaunit.core files maxima/share    Contains math-files that can be loaded into Maxima. root            scripts to test maxima
+maxima/bin      contains all executables(sbcl,Maximatimeout)
+maxima/info     Must be present for maxima to run maxima/lib/maxima/5.45.1/binary-sbcl/   maxima.core and maximaunit.core files
+maxima/share    Contains math-files that can be loaded into Maxima. root            maxima.sh used by WordMat to run Maxima (and maybe other scripts to test maxima)

 # New release checklist
 Whenever a new release is compiled the following checklist must be followed